pwilmart/JPR-201712_MS2-MS3/README.md

 ### Folder: `first_analysis_20180615`

 The first analysis is described in the README.md file in the above folder.
 It explores how similar the identical data is at the PSM, peptide, or proteins level.
-The analysis was done with MAxQuant.
+The analysis was done with MaxQuant.

 ## Second analysis (April 19, 2019)